A Lifetime Filled with Flights of Fancy

 Did I lose a Pepsi truck I was driving for a summer job?
 Did I once flood the house, doing thousands of dollars in damage?
 (That episode would thereinafter be known as “Hurricane Randy.”)

-Did Barb back the car over my Martin guitar?
+And – did Barb back the car over my Martin guitar?
 Did she spend $125 on adult lingerie for her 70th birthday?
 Did she once upend a gravy boat at Thanksgiving into her purse as a former Virginia governor watched from a nearby table?

-Did my accountant brother once give away his wife’s car?
+Perhaps, did my accountant brother once give away his wife’s car?
 Has our love story actually been featured in a Good Housekeeping article?

-Yes to all of that – and to many more uncommon happenings – all of those recorded in (I hope) humorous columns over the years, plus other stories never before shared but now revealed in Flights of Fancy.
+… And to many more uncommon happenings – all of those recorded in (I hope) humorous columns over the years, plus other stories never before shared but now revealed in Flights of Fancy.